nicnosis/iu-courses/j360-syllabus.md

 ### Projects
 You will be responsible for completing five projects, which will constitute 75% of your grade.
 Each project will require critical thinking and analysis, prototyping and design, and also a good amount of coding.

+Three of these assignments will be assigned by the instructor, and two of them can be chosen from a list of potential projects, or based off of individual or group interest in a particular facet of web development.

+I am willing to adapt projects to fit the professional interests of students - we may focus on journalism, animation, data manipulation, or any number of other topics.
+Because this course aims to provide tangible skillsets and viable portfolio pieces, the instructor aims to provide projects that will prove enticing or useful to those considering working in the industry.

+#### Project 1
+Students will construct a minimal website outline using HTML.
+This project assesses students' knowledge of HTML tags and basic site structure.
+Project 1 aims to familiarize students with their text editors and development tools.

+#### Project 2
+The focus of Project 2 is CSS.
+Students will demonstrate their ability to add visual elements and style to sites.
+Project 2 will test students knowledge of CSS selectors, properties, and values, as well as the Box-Model.

+#### Project 3
+Project 3 aims to add more functionality, aesthetics, and interactivity to websites.
+Basic JavaScript will be used to add interactivity or distinguishing design characteristics.

+*Students can gain extra points by using a CSS precompiler such as SCSS/SASS or Stylus.*

+#### Projects 4 and 5
+Projects 4 and 5 will be chosen by the student.
+This course is relatively flexible with respect to creative boundaries, and students are welcome to propose their own projects.
+Many students will choose to build on existing sites, others may aim to focus on a specific facet of web development.
+I will attempt to cater to the interests and skillsets of the class as a whole.
+JavaScript libraries are likely to be used in some capacity.

+Some potential topics:

+ * MomentJS
+ * C3, D3, Dimple or any other visualization library
+ * Velocity
+ * ScrollMagic
+ * P5.js, P5-game
+ * JQuery
+ * Leaflet
+ * VideoJS
+ * PHP
+ * WordPress
+ * RemarkJS

 ### In-class Activities
 Participation is an important element of this class.
 It is not enough to read about web design and its constituent languages; one must actively practice and hone their skills to be successful.
 Many of our classes will focus on the completion of certain exercises, tutorials, and discussions.